-We’re currently in peak New Year’s resolution season when many people take the time to reflect on last year’s goals and to set new ones.
-Maybe someone wants to read 25 books, travel to 5 new places, or learn 10 more Tableau techniques in the new year.
+Setting goals and measuring progress is a common activity for many people.
+Maybe someone wants to read 25 books, travel to 5 new places, or learn 10 more Tableau techniques.
 From a business perspective, this might mean setting sales quotas, app download totals, or ad click-through rate benchmarks.
-With all this talk of setting goals, it’s only appropriate to dive into the ways we can visualize progress throughout the month, year, or beyond.
+Since we’re talking about setting goals, it’s only appropriate to dive into the ways we can visualize progress throughout the month, year, or beyond.
 In a previous post, we walked through how to create bullet graphs to gauge or measure progress.
 Pioneered by Stephen Few, bullet graphs offer an easy-to-read way to make comparisons to prior periods or goals.

 Related video tutorial:

 Premier Tableau eLearning with Playfair+